marcosgomesneto/typing-simulator/README.md

 The **Typing Simulator** plugin is tailored for live presentations or video tutorials, offering a seamless way to simulate the typing of pre-written code.
 This feature proves invaluable by eliminating the risk of typos during presentations, allowing you to focus on your speech and presentation rather than worrying about the code input.

+You can also use this extension to impress your boss or your friends 😄.
+Activate `Auto` mode, and simply start typing any key to see your code materialize effortlessly.

 Did you like the extension?
 Please give me a star ⭐ on this project on github and contribute to the project.

 👉 [Project Repository](https://github.com/marcosgomesneto/typing-simulator)